GANs for Medical Image Synthesis: An Empirical Study: Conclusion

 \section{Conclusion}

 Currently the use of deep learning approaches in medical image analysis stay hindered by the limited access to huge annotated dataset.
-To address this limitation, we have probed in this work both the limitations and promising aspects of Generative Adversarial Networks as medical image synthesis tools through an experimental approach on three different datasets.
+To address this limitation, we have probed both the limitations and promising aspects of Generative Adversarial Networks as medical image synthesis tools through an experimental approach on three different datasets.
 As a result, GANs effectiveness as a source of medical imaging data was found to be not always reliable, even if the produced images are nearly indistinguishable from real data.
 Tangentially, results point that traditional metrics used to evaluate GANs are less robust than task based evaluations.

 All in all, this study should drive more research in GANs that take into account the different subtleties of medical data and hopefully lead to better generative models.